(Offered in Conjunction With Protiviti’s The Bulletin, “Setting the 2021 Audit Committee Agenda”)

 Oversight of Internal Controls and Financial Reporting:

-- Do committee members understand the key controls and reporting risk areas identified by management, the internal auditors and the independent auditor?
+- Do committee members have a general understanding of the processes for identifying key controls over financial reporting and reporting risk areas, as used by management, the internal auditors and the independent auditor?
+Are these processes aligned?

-- Does the committee focus its oversight on understanding the high-risk and complex accounting and reporting areas and how management addresses them, particularly areas involving significant judgment and estimates and their financial statement impact?
+- Does the committee focus its oversight on understanding high-risk and complex accounting and reporting areas and how management addresses them, particularly areas involving significant judgments and management estimates and their financial statement impact?

-- Does the committee understand the issues raised in comment letters received from the U.S. Securities and Exchange Commission (SEC) and management’s planned response?
+- Does the committee have transparency into and understand significant issues raised in comment letters the company receives from the U.S. Securities and Exchange Commission (SEC) as well as management’s planned response?